mezentsevs/typing-trainer/README.md

 # Warning!
-This project written only for practice in vibe coding with AI Grok.
+This project written only for practice in vibe coding with AI.
 In progress now.

 # Typing trainer